Richmond and Petersburg Railroad: Employees

 Before the end of the Civil War, enslaved Africans did much of the work on the Railroad.
 In 1864 118 slaves worked on the railroad and only 78 paid employees.
-Slaves drove the passenger carrying Omnibus and the wagons, worked in the maintenance shops as mechanics and shopmen, worked in the Depots and office, worked at the Clover Hill and other stations, worked as firemen and train hands on the train, worked as section men and repaired tracks, worked on the gravel train shoveling gravel and bringing materials and chopped wood to provide the fuel for the trains.
+Slaves drove the passenger-carrying horse-drawn omnibuses and the wagons, worked in the maintenance shops as mechanics and shopmen, worked in the Depots and office, worked at the Clover Hill and other stations, worked as firemen and train hands on the train, worked as section men and repaired tracks, worked on the gravel train shoveling gravel and bringing materials and chopped wood to provide the fuel for the trains.
 Paid employees managed the slave workers and included copper smiths, carpenters and painters, acted as inspectors worked as ticket agents and clerks and were the officers of the company.
 The railroad company owned one slave in 1858 and leased the other slaves.

 After the war there were only paid employees.
 By 1893, the Richmond and Petersburg employed ten general officers and 32 men at the stations.
 Ten enginemen ran the engines on the locomotives, 13 Firemen shoveled coal, six conductors kept the trains on schedule and 19 other men worked on the trains.
 Five machinists and five carpenters worked in the shop with six other shopmen.
 Four section foreman, eight other trackmen and 44 flagmen, watchers and switchers worked on the rails.
 Telegraph operators ran telegraphs that went up and down the rails and to other lines.
 Nearly one hundred other laborers were employed.

 Working on the trains was dangerous, eight men working on the train were killed in 1893 and two were injured.
 Two other employees, three passengers and two unrelated people off of the train were also injured.